-Gays get organized in Brussels
+Gays get organised in Brussels

-GSN meets the team at Rainbow House in the capital of Belgium
+GSN meets the team at Rainbow House in the capital of Belgium.

-The offices of Rainbow House in the center of Brussels had been burgled about a month ago.
+The offices of Rainbow House in the centre of Brussels had been burgled about a month ago.
 A window had been broken, the door had been forced, and all of the laptops and computers had been stolen.
 As a temporary measure the staff were all working on their personal laptops to keep everything operating.

 I met Francois Massoz at the bar operated by Rainbow House on the rue du Marche au Charbon – just around the corner from their main administrative office.
 Massoz is in charge of communications for Rainbow House.
 Young, passionate, handsome, and with an appealing French accent, Massoz talked articulately about the purpose of Rainbow House and its role within the vibrant LGBT community of Brussels.